-If you don’t want to just give money by itself, consider giving an actual share of the kid’s favorite stock (or an ETF) through a fractional share platform.
+If you don't want to just give money by itself, consider giving an actual share of the graduate's favorite stock (or an ETF).
 There are a number of websites dedicated to this exact option.

 However, if you’re looking for a more creative solution or just don’t like the idea of handing out money and/or stock, here are some of the other top gifts for college grads.

 When you give a gift card you’re giving a grad a chance to “splurge” on something they want.
 You could give a gift card to a favorite store, a grocery gift card, or even a gift card for purchasing gas.

 Just think, if you have a high school graduate, they may be concerned about the impending costs associated with going to college, so they might not want to spend the cash you give them.
 If you have a college grad, they might be dealing with student loans.

 A gift card says, "hey, go enjoy this for yourself".
 Also, Amazon is a great gift card for every occasion.